 In the beginning, newspapers gave people the news.

-Over time, radio, television, the Internet, e-mail and txt msgs have increased the ways in which people can get the news.
+Over time, radio, television, computers, phones and tablets have increased the ways in which people can get the news.

 Now people are questioning the future of traditional newspapers.
 Will tomorrow's people want their news printed on paper, trucked around the country and sold at corner shops?
-Or will they get what they need when they need it from whichever medium they have at hand?
+Or will they get what they need when they need it from whichever site or blog they have at hand?

 Newspapers have not been first with the news since the BBC started reading it out on the wireless.
 But they have told us about the news, pulled it all together, made sense of it, commented on it, packaged it with puzzles, competitions, offers.

 And they have great writers and great headline writers:

 These two skills set newspapers apart from most of the information available on the internet.

 But talent costs money.
 Newspapers used to make a lot of money.
 Lots of people bought them; lots of people wanted to advertise in them.
 Today, those customers and advertisers are dwindling.
 Too few people under the age of 30 buy newspapers.